.

 too many steps.
 We walked across the bridge and along the river on the

 other side.
 The wind was still blowing very hard.
-We came to a plaza that
+We came to a plaza t

 had ice cream, crepes, and a large tourist center with cases of prepared